mdsunivie/deeperwin/README.md

 # DeepErwin
+This is an older version of the code which fully supports the weight-sharing technique but not yet the different neural network architectures (see therefore the master branch).

 DeepErwin is python package that implements and optimizes wave function models for numerical solutions to the multi-electron Schrödinger equation.